Flu vaccine

 • People who provide essential community services

-Refer to the 2023/2024 Universal Influenza Immunization Program for a detailed list of patients who are recommended to get the flu vaccine.
+Refer to the 2024/2025 Universal Influenza Immunization Program for a detailed list of patients recommended to get the flu vaccine.

-Administer flu and COVID-19 vaccines at the same time
+Administer flu, COVID-19 and RSV vaccines at the same time

-Flu vaccines can be administered to patients six months of age or older at the same time as, or at any time before or after routine vaccines, including COVID-19 vaccines.
+Flu vaccines can be administered to patients six months of age or older at the same time as, or at any time before or after routine vaccines, including COVID-19 and RSV vaccines.

 Consider offering flu and COVID-19 vaccines together during appointments or clinics.